 - Proven ability to quickly fill in resource gaps in fast-faced startup and growing company environments.

 A marketing agency could be the ideal solution for companies looking to develop a complete marketing strategy before implementing campaigns aimed at generating leads.
 Particularly in smaller businesses, in-house marketers may lack the skillset or experience needed to conceptualize and then executive comprehensive marketing strategies.
-An agency, on the other hand, will have be fully staffed with experts who can fluidly move in and out of projects to provide expertise in a broad variety of areas.
+An agency, on the other hand, will be fully staffed with experts who can fluidly move in and out of projects to provide expertise in a broad variety of areas.

-Additionally, marketing agencies have the time and resources to complete large projects that in-house marketers may find to time consuming and overwhelming.
+Additionally, marketing agencies have the time and resources to complete large projects that in-house marketers may find too time consuming and overwhelming.
 Agencies can have multiple specialists brought in to execute on your marketing plan, whereas in-house marketers usually have limited bandwidth to take on new initiatives while maintaining their current activities.
 Time is a big hurdle to overcome when sudden deadlines and events arise that need immediate action.

-A potential consideration is that in-house marketing agencies may seem expensive to smaller organizations and start-ups.
+A potential consideration is that marketing agencies may seem expensive to smaller organizations and start-ups.
 It can be hard to justify the initial investment, though the missed revenue on lost leads costs organizations significantly.
 Additionally, it takes time and research to find the right marketing agency.

 Overall, a marketing agency is great option to generate leads and drive revenue, or simply to supplement in-house activities when a significantly large or complex marketing project arises.
-Launch Marketing forms long lasting relationships with its clients, which gives us a deep understanding of their goals and allows for true partnership.
-We work with organizations in a variety of capacities to truly up-level their marketing game and make a significant contribution to fill pipeline.
+Launch Marketing forms long-lasting relationships with its clients, which gives us a deep understanding of their goals and allows for true partnership.
+We work with organizations in a variety of capacities to up-level their marketing game and make a significant contribution to fill pipeline.
 If your organization is considering bringing on a marketing agency, see examples of our client work, or connect with us today.